Eggwise/syncano-python-framework/README.md

 ```

-Then in your awesome script you can develop like you normally would
+Then in my awesome script you can develop like you normally would
 and compile it to scripts hosted on syncano.